tataothow/project/SUBMISSION_README.md

 **Use this section to explain how your services interact and are configured within `docker-compose.yml`.**

-Services:
-Example frontend and backend represent a service container with its own image, build, and port.
+Services: Example frontend and backend represent a service container with its own image, build, and port.

 frontend: This service represents the frontend application.
 It's built from the local . directory using the specified Dockerfile.
 Port 3000 on the host machine is mapped to port 3000 inside the container, making the frontend accessible at localhost:3000.

 backend: This service represents the backend application.
 It's also built from the local . directory using the specified Dockerfile.
 Port 6000 on the host machine is mapped to the corresponding port inside the container, making the backend accessible at localhost:6000.

-network -I am using the default (bridge) network, as I didn't specify a custom one.
+network - I am using the default (bridge) network, as I didn't specify a custom one.
 This means the default network allows services like the frontend and backend to communicate with each other within Docker compose environment.

-volumes - i did't define volumes in my Docker compose which is away to store data genereated by container, If I need to store data persistently, I can add volume definitions to services.
+volumes - I did't define volumes in my Docker compose which is away to store data genereated by container, If I need to store data persistently, I can add volume definitions to services.

-evnironment variable - I didn't define any evnironment variable, which can be used to configure services without modifying the container image.
-They can be useful for setting sensitive information for example my Docker Hub credentials. which I applied evnironment variable on to access my Docker account.
+Environment Variables - I didn't define any environment variable, which can be used to configure services without modifying the container image.
+They can be useful for setting sensitive information for example my Docker Hub credentials. which I applied environment variable on to access my Docker account.

 <!-- NOTE: It is not compulsory to include detailed explanations, writing succint concise points would also sufice.
 Make sure maintain readability and clarity. -->